paulo15z/NBA-scan/pytest-NBAscan/README.rst

 License
 -------

-Distributed under the terms of the `GNU GPL v3.0+`_ license, "pytest-nbascan" is free and open source software
+Distributed under the terms of the `BSD-3`_ license, "pytest-NBAscan" is free and open source software

 Issues